yan-luca/github-monitor/SECURITY.md

 ### Contact

-Please email security reports to: \[insert security contact email address here\]
+Please email security reports to: thomasqsa@gmail.com

 Thank you for helping to keep this project secure.